-Enhanced Safety Policies for 2013
+Enhanced Safety Policies

 In order to maximize the safety of the public during the Detroit Free Press/Talmer Bank Marathon we need your support.
 Please review the following security-related items: